theantichris/remote-manager-playbook/README.md

 * Keep your word.
 If something comes up that makes this impossible, let me know.
 Shit happens, let's figure it out together.
 * Be honest and transparent.
 * Continuously learn and grow.
+* Focus.
+Limit your work in progress (WIP) and prioritize what is important.
+Prioritizing tasks and limiting multitasking leads to better results.
 * Maintain a healthy balance between work and personal life.
 Prioritize your mental health and what is significant to you.

 ## 😈 Personality quirks